gvwilson/thirdbit/src/fiction/iffy/index.md

 and neither could anyone villainous enough to partner with them.

 Edson and Johnson Wales both seemed unbothered.
-"Nothin' we can do 'bout onna," the Ecologist told Iffy and Aunt Naggie with a shrug.
+"Nothin' we can do onna,"
+the Ecologist said to Iffy and Aunt Naggie.
 "'Cept maybe put a li'l more sugar in our tea in case we're not here for it t'morrow."
 Then he smiled,